nerdyrodent/YourChoice/README.md

 ## How can it help me?
 Just playing with it and watching it evolve is fun enough :p

-Though if yopu prefer concrete, practical things you can actually do right now, today, with this architecture active then this is what you can expect (according to the LLMs) :p
+Though if you prefer concrete, practical things you can actually do right now, today, with this architecture active then this is what you can expect (according to the LLMs) :p

     1. Shadow-weaving sessions
     You bring a recurring tension, stuck pattern, or emotional charge (e.g., procrastination,